Taylor-Culick retractions and the influence of the surroundings: Numerical framework

 Furthermore, the singular surface tension force is given by \citep{brackbill1992continuum}:

 where the curvature $\kappa$ is calculated using the height-function approach \citep{popinet-2009-jcp}.
+We follow the same sign convention as \citet[][see page 33]{tryggvason2011direct}: the curvature is positive if the interface folds towards it normal $\boldsymbol{\hat{n}}$, i.e., $\kappa = - \boldsymbol{\nabla \cdot n}$.
 Note that the surface tension scheme in Basilisk C is explicit in time.
 So, we restrict the maximum time step as the characteristic inertio-capillary time based on the wavelength of the smallest capillary wave.
 Additionally, the density of the film is the same as that of the surroundings, giving $\tilde{\rho} = 1$.
 Lastly, the Ohnesorge number ($Oh$) is given by

 where

 are the Ohnesorge numbers based on the film and surroundings viscosities, respectively.
 For this configuration, we keep $\Ohf$ constant at $0.05$ \citep[based on the experiments of][]{reyssat-2006-epl}, and vary the control parameter $\Ohs$ in \S~\ref{sec:Num results}.